Pinterest can be an amazing social media platform for bringing free traffic to your website.

 2. KNOW YOUR AUDIENCE

-As a blogger or small online business owner, one of your main goals is probably to be able to help your audience.
+As a blogger or a small online business owner, one of your main goals should be to help your audience.

 In order to do so, you have to know your readers.